fadikadi/Dare-to-Win/README.md

-# Millionaire Game
+# Dare to Win - Millionaire Game

-This is a bilingual (English/Arabic) version of "Who Wants to Be a Millionaire?" built with React and Vite.
+This is a bilingual (English/Arabic) version of "Who Wants to Be a Millionaire?" built with React and Vite, featuring Islamic knowledge questions.

 ## Features
 - 15 questions per game with difficulty-based progression